Updated on: Mar 17th, 2023

-A business whose aggregate turnover in a financial year exceeds Rs 20 lakhs has to mandatorily register under Goods and Services Tax.
-This limit is set at Rs 10 lakhs for North Eastern and hilly states flagged as special category states.
-Also, the definition of taxable turnover has been changed to aggregate turnover.
+A business whose aggregate turnover in a financial year exceeds Rs.40 lakhs (or Rs.20 lakh for special category states, Puducherry, and Telangana) has to mandatorily register under Goods and Services Tax.
+For service providers, this limit is set at Rs.20 lakhs for normal category states and Rs.10 lakh for special category states.

-The law says that “aggregate turnover” means the aggregate value of all taxable supplies, excluding the value of inward supplies on which tax is payable by a person on reverse charge basis, exempt supplies, exports of goods or services or both and inter-state supplies of persons having the same Permanent Account Number, to be computed on an all-India basis but excludes Central tax, State tax, Union territory tax, Integrated tax and cess.
+As per GST law, “aggregate turnover” refers to the aggregate value of all taxable supplies (excluding the value of inward supplies on which tax is payable by a person on reverse charge basis), exempt supplies, exports of goods or services or both and inter-state supplies of persons having the same Permanent Account Number, to be computed on an all-India basis but excludes Central tax, State tax, Union territory tax, Integrated tax and cess.

 Here’s an example to help you understand the concept of aggregate turnover.

-So Mr. A is a farmer with an annual turnover of Rs.
-55 lakh.
-Since this income is agriculture-related, the turnover is exempt from GST.
+So Mr. A owns a tea estate with an annual turnover of Rs.1.60 crore by selling tea leaves.
+This activity is exempt from GST.
 However, Mr. A also supplies plastic bags along with his crop and charges separately for this.
-His turnover from the sale of plastic bags is Rs.
-1 lakh and we know that this transaction (sale of plastic bags) is chargeable to GST.
-In simple words, his taxable turnover is only Rs.
-1 lakh.
+His turnover from the sale of plastic bags is Rs.5 lakhs and we know that this transaction (sale of plastic bags) is chargeable to GST.
+In simple words, his taxable turnover is only Rs.5 lakhs.

-Below is the list of states which are assigned special status under Goods and Services Tax Law:
+Below is the list of states/Union Territories which are assigned special status under Goods and Services Tax Law:

-Let’s assume that the turnover of the farmer Mr. B living in Nagaland is Rs.
-15 lakh from agriculture.
+Let’s assume that the turnover of the farmer Mr. B living in Nagaland is Rs.25 lakh from agriculture.
 His taxable turnover from the sale of plastic bags is only Rs.50,000.
-Mr. B will still have to register under GST as his aggregate turnover exceeds the threshold limit of Rs.
-10 lakh for special category states.
+Mr. B will still have to register under GST as his aggregate turnover exceeds the threshold limit of Rs.20 lakh for special category states.